NI-ING/Rasa-NLU/README.md

 Rasa NLU is an open-source natural language processing tool for intent classification, response retrieval and entity extraction in chatbots.

- For example, taking a sentence like :  * "I am looking for a Mexican restaurant in the center of town" *
+ For example, taking a sentence like :  *I am looking for a Mexican restaurant in the center of town*

  and returning structured data (json)  like this :